Files

 When reading a geodatabase, FME has an option to resolve domains.

-When this option is checked an additional attribute will be added called _<attribute>_resolved_ which contains the textual description of the coded attribute value.
+When this option is checked, an additional attribute called _<attribute>_resolved_ will be added, which contains the textual description of the coded attribute value.

 Domain Writing

-If you can, we would recommend using a geodatabase template as described in How to Use an Esri Template.
+We recommend using a geodatabase template described in How to Use an Esri Template.
 This is generally easier and more flexible than defining domains within FME feature types.

-FME has the capability to write to existing or create new geodatabase tables.
+FME can write to existing or create new geodatabase tables.
 As such, when writing geodatabase domains, the workflow requirements will tend to fall under one of two scenarios:

 - Write to an existing table using an existing domain.